-Hourani’s main collaborators on the invention are University of Houston researchers Zhifeng Ren and his doctoral student Luo Yu, who are named as co-inventors on the filter’s patent application.
+Hourani’s main collaborators on the invention are scientists at the University of Houston, Zhifeng Ren and Luo Yu, a postdoctoral fellow.
+Both are named as co-inventors on the filter’s patent application.
 “Monzer wants to help society,” says Ren, a physics professor and director of the Texas Center for Superconductivity.
 “This invention is very significant,” he adds.

 The IVP filter differs from most others because it traps and kills the virus and was peer-reviewed.
 Ultraviolet light also kills the virus, but UV overexposure poses a danger to humans, says Hourani, who also encourages vaccinations, wearing masks and social distancing.

 Last year, there were more than $4 million in filter sales.
 Orders this year have already surpassed $4 million.
 To meet growing demand, IVP is negotiating agreements with manufacturers in and outside the U.S. and is expanding production at the first three filter plants, one each in the U.S., Canada and Mexico.